jpverkamp/blog/content/programming/2014/2014-09-17-invader-fractals.md

 {{< figure src="/embeds/2014/breadth-first.png" >}}

-Unfortunately, that doesn't work out well in our specific code, since we're working recursively, working with a {{< wikipedia page="stack" text="Stack (computer science)" >}} (implicitly via function calls).
-To do a breadth first search, we would need instead to create a explicit {{< wikipedia page="queue" text="Stack (computer science)" >}}, which would require some fairly major refactoring.
+Unfortunately, that doesn't work out well in our specific code, since we're working recursively, working with a [[wiki:stack|Stack (computer science)]]() (implicitly via function calls).
+To do a breadth first search, we would need instead to create a explicit [[wiki:queue|Stack (computer science)]](), which would require some fairly major refactoring.

 There's another option though: